Description and reality: a reader asks

 On the contrary, scientific theories only aim to be “empirically adequate”

 (A much thinner notion that doesn’t involve commitment to the ‘reality’ of such things as fermions and bosons [see the tradition of Duhem and Van Frassen…]).

 I do not know the terms “realism” and “idealism” are interpreted with many and various meanings.

 Certainly, concrete realities and abstract description of them are distinct.

 The descriptions are not absolute or complete truths; they are only adequate for some purpose(s).

-This statement is explored in this light paper on "Knowledge and Truth".
+This statement is explored in paper on "Knowledge and Truth".